Melonport is dead. Long live Melonport.

 MAMA’s mission is to bring together asset managers, investors, tech companies, and service providers with a shared goal of making blockchain the basis for the future of asset management.

-It has about 60 members now, including crypto funds and blockchain projects as well as mainstream fund houses such as Credit Suisse Asset Management, says Hansjörg Hettich, MAMA’s executive director and formerly a private banker (he used to place hedge funds with clients of LGT Capital Partners).
+It has about 60 members now, including crypto funds and blockchain projects as well as mainstream fund houses such as Credit Suisse Asset Management, says Hansjörg Hettich, MAMA’s executive director (and formerly a hedge fund investment structurer at LGT Capital Partners).

 The association is working with Swiss and other regulators to make onchain asset management a reality for traditional institutional investors and wealth management firms.